All information correct from April 2020.

 There are three types of maternity pay; Statutory, Contractual and Maternity Allowance.
 You're only entitled to have maternity pay for 39 weeks out of your 52 weeks maternity leave.
 These types of payment can be a little confusing, but we will break it down for you.

 Statutory Maternity Pay.
 This is the most common form of maternity pay.
 You will be paid up to 6 weeks of your maternity leave at a rate of 90% of your average (before tax) weekly earnings.
-For the next 33 weeks, you will get paid £148.68 a week.
+For the next 33 weeks, you will get paid £151.20 a week or 90% of your average weekly earnings (whichever is lower).
 Your pay is taxable.

 Contractual Maternity Pay.
 This type of pay is provided as a benefit to working at your company.
 Study your contract and see if you have it.
 Your contractual maternity pay shouldn't be worse off than the statutory maternity pay.